-In my last 7 years of traveling in Himalayas including all my Ladakh trip or Spiti Valley trip, I have followed one key principle of mine “Start Early & Sleep Early”.
+In my last 7 years of traveling in the Himalayas including all my Ladakh trip or Spiti Valley trip, I have followed one key principle of mine “Start Early & Sleep Early”.
 It has not only helped me have numerous memorable trips to these remotest of the places in trans-Himalayas including Ladakh and Spiti Valley but it has ensured I had safe and sound travel in all those years.
-Today I will like to share the reasons why I chose to start my day early and why I sleep early whenever I am traveling in Himalayas.
+Today I will like to share the reasons why I chose to start my day early and why I sleep early whenever I am traveling in the Himalayas.

 5 Reasons to Start Early & Sleep Early